The Homesteading Blog is a mini-journal about all the how-tos on homesteading. Here's some great things it does:

 You don't have to visit everyone's computer every day to see if they have sent you email, right?
 Instead, it is sent directly to you and stored in a special program in your email account.
 Then, when you're ready to view your email, you open up your account and read.

 You download a reader and if you have gmail or a yahoo email account, you can get RSS for free.
 Then, whenever you see a website you like, you just click on the RSS link.
 If you have Google, Yahoo or My MSN, it will add the site to your reader automatically.
 If not, you will have to paste the link to my homesteading blog to your reader.

 Try RSS.
 You're gonna love it!
 It's a great way to keep up with friends' blogs and great websites like this one!

-Preparedness planning information includes fast emergency preparation skills when you have little time to prepare and no more than a few hundred dollars to spare.
+Preparedness planning information includes fast emergency preparation skills when you have little time and money to prepare.

 Raising chickens in your backyard farm is the fastest way to a healthy organic garden.
 Learn how to raise chickens.